-(1) Represents 17,658 ordinary shares held by Stevanato Holding S.r.l. ('Stevanato Holding').
+(3) These are class A multiple voting shares.
 Sergio Stevanato currently holds a voting interest of approximately 68% in Stevanato Holding, while Franco Stevanato and Marco Stevanato hold a voting interest of approximately 16% each in Stevanato Holding.
-Notwithstanding this, under Stevanato Holding's articles of association, (i) the sale of the Stevanato Group shares held by Stevanato Holding or of any rights attaching to them, as well as the creation of encumbrances on such shares or on the rights attaching to them, and (ii) any transaction concerning Stevanato Group as a result of which Stevanato Holding would cease to hold the majority of the voting rights in the ordinary shareholders' meeting of Stevanato Group, require the unanimous vote of the board of directors of Stevanato Holding, which is composed of Sergio Stevanato, Franco Stevanato and Marco Stevanato.
-According to the current by-laws of Stevanato Holding, all decisions concerning the exercise of the voting rights of the Stevanato Group shares held by Stevanato Holding (other than in the cases set forth in point (ii) above) require approval by a majority of the board of directors of Stevanato Holding, including always the favorable vote of Sergio Stevanato.
+Notwithstanding this, under Stevanato Holding's articles of association, (i) the sale of the Stevanato Group shares held by Stevanato Holding or of any rights attaching to them, as well as the creation of encumbrances on such shares or on the rights attaching to them, and (ii) any transaction concerning Stevanato Group as a result of which Stevanato Holding would cease to hold the majority of the voting rights in the ordinary shareholders' meeting of Stevanato Group, require the unanimous vote of the board of directors of Stevanato Holding, which is composed of Sergio Stevanato, Franco Stevanato and Marco Stevanato Holding (other than in the cases set forth in point (ii) above) require approval by a majority of the board of directors of Stevanato Holding, including always the favorable vote of Sergio Stevanato.
+Accordingly, none of Sergio Stevanato, Franco Stevanato and Marco Stevanato Holding, including always the favorable vote of Sergio Stevanato.
+Accordingly, none of Sergio Stevanato, Franco Stevanato and Marco Stevanato Holding, including always the favorable vote of Sergio Stevanato.
+Accordingly, none of Sergio Stevanato, Franco Stevanato and Marco Stevanato Holding, including always the favorable vote of Sergio Stevanato.
 Accordingly, none of Sergio Stevanato, Franco Stevanato and Marco Stevanato may be deemed to individually control, or to hold the beneficial ownership of, Stevanato Holding and, indirectly, the Stevanato Group shareholding held by Stevanato Holding.
-Stevanato Holding's address is via N. Tommaseo, no. 69/D, Padua, Italy.
+Stevanato Holding and, indirectly, the Stevanato Group shareholding held by Stevanato Holding.
+Stevanato Holding and, indirectly, the Stevanato Group shareholding held by Stevanato Holding.
+Stevanato Holding held by Stevanato Holding.